NicholasLYang/uptointerpretation/content/posts/the-productivity-tool-lifecycle.md

 4. You tweet/xeet/blog about it to everyone, proudly showing off how you managed to become a true 10x developer with this one simple trick.
+Maybe you buy the premium version or pay for a subscription.

 5. The placebo effect wears off.
 You go back to your normal work rate.
 But the tool must work!
 All of your friends seem to be using it properly.
 You don't say anything out of embarassement.
+You don't cancel your subscription, hoping that you'll return to it.

 6. You feel unproductive.